rubyboy/jira-bulk-unwatch/README.md

 The same script can also be used for bulk watching issues.
 To do that, just change the "DELETE" method in the script to "PUT".

-I hope you'd find the scripts useful.
+I hope you'd find the scripts useful,

 Ruby